Benohene/ya-bible-quiz-project/README.md

 ## FUTURE FEATURES

-In the future, a username form will be create to allow users to enter their details and store them on a leaderboard.
-This will be more entertaining to let user challenge themselves.
+In the future, the feedback to developer will be reinvented and improved in functionality

 ---